GitHubDragonFly/CAER_Video_GUI/README.md

 - Gamma, Hue, Saturation, Sharpen, Gaussian Blur, Posterize and Solarize
 - Edges and Emboss (which are mutually exclusive - you can only have one applied at the time)

+The more effects applied the slower the frame processing.

 Tested as working in Windows 10 with python v3.6.8.

 # CAER_Multi_Video_GUI